[11:00 AM] Behind the Campus

 Raffy fell silent, reading the look in his friend’s eyes.
 There was resignation there—something deeper than a simple fight.
 He sighed and patted Akasa’s shoulder.

-“Oh, ok.”
+“Oh, okay.”
 Akasa nodded calmly and took his hand.

 [11:15 AM] Faculty Cafeteria